The Nest

 Selling During A Divorce: What Can You Do To Rush The Process?

 Can you sell your house during a divorce?
-You can best talk to a real estate agent who can develop a strategy to make your sale work as fast as possible.
-When in doubt,opening the door choose an experienced brokerage that has a lot of experience to be done with people who have dealt with divorce.
+You should talk to a real estate agent who can develop a strategy to make your sale work quickly.
+When in doubt,opening the door choose an experienced brokerage with extensive experience with people who have dealt with divorce.

-Make sure to give your divorce attorney a heads up about what you want to do.
+Give your divorce attorney a heads-up about what you want to do.
 You should have nothing to worry about between an excellent real estate agent and a good lawyer.

 Rearing Its Ugly Head